Erivan Khanate: Administration

-Events and cession to Russia
+Afshar and Zand periods

-Nader Shah organized the region into four khanates: Erivan, Nakhchivan (formerly a part of Chokhur-e Sa'd), Karabakh, and Ganja.
+After recovering the Iranian territories in the Caucasus from the Ottomans in 1735, Nader Shah organized the region into four khanates: Erivan, Nakhchivan (formerly a part of Chokhur-e Sa'd), Karabakh, and Ganja.
+According to the Armenian catholicos and historian Abraham III, at the time of Nader's coronation at the Mughan plain the khan of Erivan was Mohammad Qoli (a Muslim of Armenian origin), who had been appointed by Tahmasp II; but Nader soon appointed Pir Mohammad Khan from Herat as Khan of Erivan.
+Another contemporary source says that Nader appointed a trusted captain from his own bodyguard, Mohammad Reza Beg Khorasani, as governor of Erivan.

 Nader's assassination in 1747 was followed by fifteen years of disorder in the region, which allowed some of the Turkic tribes in Iranian Armenia to reassert themselves.
 The Qajar tribe was strengthened in Erivan, Ganja, and Nakhichevan, while the Javanshir tribe took control of Karabakh.
+The Georgian king Heraclius II and the Javanshir khan of Karabakh Panah Ali allied with each other and divided Iranian Armenia into their own protectorates.
+According to some modern Azerbaijani historians, after Nader's death a local lord named Mir Mehdi Khan took power in Erivan and, in 1748, annexed some territory from the khanate of Urmia.
+(Note: Qarayev 2010 cites in this connection a Russian military report from 27 April 1748 which tells of a Mehdi Khan who joined the revolt of the people of Erivan against his own superior Amir Aslan Khan.)

-The Georgian king Heraclius II and the Javanshir khan of Karabakh Panah Ali allied to divide Iranian Armenia into their own protectorates.
-In 1749, a vassal of Azad Khan named Mohammad Khan attacked the Erivan Khanate and besieged Erivan while plundering the surrounding territory.
-The khan of Erivan appealed to Heraclius of Kakheti and his father King Teimuraz of Kartli, offering to become their tributary in exchange for their assistance.
+In 1749, a vassal of the Afghan warlord Azad Khan named Mohammad Khan attacked the Erivan Khanate and besieged Erivan while plundering the surrounding territory.
+The khan of Erivan appealed to Heraclius of Kakheti and his father King Teimuraz II, offering to become their tributary in exchange for their assistance.
 Heraclius and Teimuraz defeated Mohammad Khan and drove him out of the Erivan Khanate.
 After this, the khan of Erivan was obligated to pay a yearly tribute to the Georgian kings.
+(According to another version, it was after an invasion by Azad Khan himself that this agreement was made.)
 The khan often tried to escape this obligation, and Heraclius campaigned against the Erivan Khanate several times to exact tribute.
+In June 1752, Azad Khan invaded the khanate and began plundering the country.
+Heraclius II arrived with an army and defeated Azad's forces at the battle of Kirk-Bulagh.